NOTE: during COVID-19 protocols, most of these Ministries will be finding alternate ways to conduct their work, to avoid or limit public gatherings.

 Among the ministries of Ralph Connor Memorial United Church…

 Are you interested in getting to know about the Healing Pathway, workshops that are available for developing this ministry, or in receiving this ministry?
 If so, please contact Sue Nichols 403.678.4536, Vicky Connoy, 403.609.2428, or call the office at 403.678.5354.
-For those in need of a healing session, there is a standing booking in the sanctuary on Friday afternoons – check the “Healing Pathways” tab on this site for more information, or email email@example.com to book a Friday healing session.
+For those in need of a healing session, there is a standing booking in the sanctuary on Friday afternoons – check the “Healing Pathways” tab on this site for more information, or email email@example.com to book a Friday healing session. [during COVID, the Healing Pathway ministry has transformed into an ongoing prayer circle, held by Zoom several times a week].

 Do you know of someone who could use care in the name of Christ?
 If so, the easiest way to connect our Pastoral Care resources with that person is by emailing our Minister, Rev Greg Wooley at firstname.lastname@example.org